lanl-aea/waves/docs/computational_practices_documentation.rst

 project history.

 While most of these documentation sections will not make it into technical reports, many elements of the documentation may overlap with the technical report.
-If the technical reports are compiled from a mark up or mark down language, such as `Markdown`_ :cite:`markdown`, `LaTeX`_ :cite:`latex`, or `reStructuredText`_ :cite:`rst`, then the source content may be shared by both the documentation and the report.
-This is valuable to avoid duplicate content that may become out of sync and reduces long term maintenance overhead.
+If the technical reports are compiled from a markup or markdown language, such as `Markdown`_ :cite:`markdown`, `LaTeX`_ :cite:`latex`, or `reStructuredText`_ :cite:`rst`, then the source content may be shared by both the documentation and the report.
+This is valuable to avoid duplicate content that may become out of sync and to reduce long-term maintenance overhead.

 The practical examples in the :ref:`user_manual` use `reStructuredText`_ compiled with `Sphinx`_ :cite:`sphinx`, which
 integrates markup documentation with automated generation of API and CLI documentation from Python docstrings.
 An